 What Are The Best Spark Plugs For A Ford Mustang?

-The heat range is the actual temperature at the tip of the electrode of the plug in a running engine.
+The heat range is the temperature at the tip of the spark plug electrode in a running engine.
 The heat range does not affect the temperature of the combustion chamber directly.
 However, the heat from the combustion chamber can cause the temperature of the electrode to rise.
-Spark plugs with a lower heat range are set to be “colder”, and vise-versa.
+Spark plugs with a lower heat range are set to be “colder” and vise-versa.

 The Importance of the Proper Heat Range